 Your Development Needs Analysis discussion is framed by the Researcher Development Framework developed by Vitae and endorsed by the UK Research Councils.

 Postgraduate Certificate in Advanced Research Methods and Skills

 Or PGCARMS for short!
 This is a collection of advanced research methods and transferable skills modules covering topics from consultancy skills, to narrative research, to public engagement; all covered as short taught courses, online courses and placements.
 These extra modules are also credit bearing, cumulating in a Postgraduate Certificate (PGCert) qualification.

 As part of the University's Economic and Social Research Council Doctoral Training Centre, PGCARMS was developed by the Graduate School and the College of Social Sciences to give postgraduate researchers advanced training in research and transferable skills.
-A limited number of places are available to other doctoral research students from the Colleges of Social Sciences, Life and Environmental Sciences, and Arts and Law.
-It is also now available for BBSRC-funded postgraduate research students who are part of the Midlands Intergrative Biosciences Training Partnership (MIBTP).
+It is currently only available to BBSRC-funded postgraduate research students who are part of the Midlands Integrative Biosciences Training Partnership (MIBTP).

-More information can be found on the Graduate School's PGCARMS pages.
+More information can be found on the University Graduate School's PGCARMS pages.

 PGR development programme

 There is a wide range of formal training available to PGRs, including both face-to-face workshops and online courses.
 Although much of this is delivered by departments around the University, the University Graduate School works closely with those departments to ensure that PGRs are aware of the wealth of opportunities available.

 In particular, there is a programme of workshops specifically targeted at PGRs which includes reading strategies, presentation skills, writing skills and increasing your productivity.
 Online courses include ethics, career planning and getting published.